-Tahiti does have two large resorts offering overwater bungalows, and both are moderately priced and offer great value, but for the rooms way out over the clear blue lagoons you'll want to look into overwater bungalows in Bora Bora, which is only a 50-minute flight away, or overwater bungalows in Moorea, which is only a 10-minute flight or a one-hour ferry ride.
+Tahiti does have two large resorts offering overwater bungalows, with spectacular views and both are moderately priced and offer great value, but for the rooms way out over the clear blue lagoons you'll want to look into overwater bungalows in Bora Bora, which is only a 50-minute flight away, or overwater bungalows in Moorea, which is only a 10-minute flight or a one-hour ferry ride.
 More luxurious resorts and spas with features like bungalows with private terraces, white sand beaches and private islands are found on other South Pacific Islands.

 Still, since all long-haul flights come in and out of Tahiti, and many of them do so at very odd hours, these overwater resorts are very helpful for a first or last night on a more complete trip visiting other islands as well.

-The location just south of the Tahiti Airport means this is the most convenient large resort to get to if your flight arrives late or leave very early, which is quite common in this part of the world.
-For this reason these bungalows make a great first or last stop on a tour of the South Pacific, yet there are enough restaurants and activities here that you could easily spend two weeks here without getting bored.
+The location just south of the island of Tahiti Airport means this is the most convenient large resort to get to if your flight arrives late or leave very early, which is quite common in this part of the world.
+For this reason, these overwater bungalow suites make a great first or last stop on a tour of the South Pacific, yet there are enough restaurants and activities here that you could easily spend two weeks here without getting bored.

 Featuring only 12 overwater bungalows as well as beachfront villas, at this large and well established 4-star resort, the Tahiti la Ora Beach Resort managed by Sofitel offers great value along with a huge list of activities and available excursions.
 The overwater bungalows are all large and come equipped with deluxe amenities and furnishings.
-It’s important to note that the bungalows here are set at the edge of the lagoon rather than on stilts way out into the water, so direct aquatic access from the room is less than ideal.

 The resort’s location on the main island of Tahiti means that guests have an incredible range of choices for restaurants and cultural activities, and being fairly close to the main airport means that transfers are available regardless of what time your flight lands.
-This is a key factor for many people, and a reason why many book a stay in Tahiti and Bora Bora as part of a multi-island honeymoon or romantic tour.
+This is a key factor for many people and a reason why many book a stay in Tahiti and Bora Bora as part of a multi-island honeymoon or romantic tour.